 - Members of the Committee have the relevant financial knowledge and experience to enable the Trustee to comply with its duties in relation to investment of the Scheme's assets.
 Tom Lukic's experience (see above) is particularly advantageous in this area. - There is a vast range of pensions experience and knowledge within the Committee and the client team.
 This is appropriate to deal with the governance of the Scheme in line with the trust deed and rules, along with other scheme documentation.
-There is also a great deal of experience relevant to dealing with issues that might be thrown up by the Scheme which require the amendment of scheme documentation. - Sean Browes, Neil Copeland and Brian Spence have a great deal of knowledge and experience in relation to schemes of a complex nature, such as this Scheme.
+There is also a great deal of experience relevant to dealing with issues that might be thrown up by the Scheme which require the amendment of scheme documentation.
+Amanda Banister's legal background and experience (see above) is of great benefit in this area.

+- Sean Browes, Neil Copeland and Brian Spence have a great deal of knowledge and experience in relation to schemes of a complex nature, such as this Scheme.
 This includes schemes with investments made by previous trustees that are deemed to be highly inappropriate, their administration has been poor and / or the previous trustees have not had the sufficient knowledge and understanding to be trustees of an occupational pension scheme. - Sean Browes and Neil Copeland have many years of experience in the administration of pension schemes, allowing a keen oversight of the administration of the Scheme.